 The driver had other ideas and not surprisingly decided to get off by speeding against traffic on the slip road.
 This was hair-raising but not too bad until he overtook a stationary vehicle blindly into oncoming traffic.
 It was unbelievable.

 Delhi is chaos, Delhi is India’s heartbeat, Delhi has all the problems and all the solutions all at once.
 You won’t ever forget that you went, and frankly, perhaps that’s what it wants.
-I want to see a better Delhi and this city is a hustler that deserves better than pollution, sexual crimes and a barely there healthcare system.
+I want to see a better Delhi and this city is a hustler that deserves better than pollution, sexual crimes and a barely-there healthcare system.
+If coronavirus has taught us anything, it is that public healthcare is essential.

 What did you think of Delhi?
 Share your stories with us in the comments below!